otrv4/otrv4/otrv4.md

     Must be strictly greater than 0, and increment by 1 with each message.
     This should receive the value of j variable.

-Next Public ECDH Key (MPI)
+Next Public ECDH Key (POINT)

-    The *next* ratchet [i.e. i+1] ECDH public key for the sender.
+    The sender's current ratchet ECDH public key for the sender.
+    This should receive the value of our_ecdh.public_key variable.

+Next Public DH Key (MPI)

-    TODO: Should this should receive the value of our_ecdh variable?
+    This should receive the value of our_dh.public_key variable.
-    OR Should we have a new our_next_ecdh?
+    You should send a NULL value if i % 3 != 0.

 Nonce (NONCE)